AsryAhamed/ITP-FoodOrder-Client_frontend/README.md

 **Usage**
 Once you have Food Train up and running, you can perform the following actions:

-  1. Browse cuisine by category, search for specific items, and view detailed product information.
-  2. Add products to your cart, update quantities, and proceed to checkout.
+  1. Easily add products to your cart, update quantities as needed, and proceed to checkout effortlessly.
-  3. Create an account or log in to manage your profile, view order history, and track shipments.
+  2. Create an account or log in to manage your profile.
-  4. Apply promotional codes or gift cards during checkout for discounts.
-  5. Explore related products, best sellers, and personalized recommendations.
+  3. Share valuable feedback to help us improve our services and cater to your needs better.
+  4. Discover a wide range of related products to find exciting options and enhance your shopping experience.

 **Technologies Used**
 Food Train is built using the following technologies and frameworks: